corneflex/MaBanqueCA/README.md

 - BanksViewModel
 - GetBanksUseCase
 - RetrofitAccountRepository
 - Issue for running test with coverage on BankViewModelTest due to R resource.
-I got not the time to fix it
+I don't get the time to fix it
 - Need more time to write UI tests
+- Add Integration test with mock of OKHttpClient

 ## Enhancement
 - Create a dedicated view models for the detail account view